 Cadets may have the opportunity to participate in powered flight during their second-class year or during the summer before their first-class year.
 Cadets interested in precision flight with a FAA Private Pilot Certificate may apply to become part of the Academy’s Flying Team.
 Typically, cadets try out for the team and are selected during their fourth-class year, but may be added to the team in a later year as circumstances require.
 Selected cadets receive training in precision landings, cross-country navigation, instrument flying and more.
 Click here to learn more about the Cadet Precision Flying Team.

-The Airmanship Next program provides cadets an opportunity to experience aviation through the use of immersive training technology based on a virtual reality computing simulator.
-This program affords all fourth-class (freshman) cadets the opportunity to take Aviation 100, a 10-lesson class designed to teach the fundamentals of aviation and powered flight.
-In addition, we’ve partnered with the Air Education Training Command to allow cadets to participate in Aviation 300 and Airmanship 302, a combined 30-lesson flying training course that gives graduates equivalency and credit for Introduction to Flight Training.
+USAFA’s Airmanship program provides cadets an opportunity to experience aviation through the use of immersive training technology based on a virtual reality computing simulator and live flight experiences.
+This four-year continuum of learning starts with fourth-class (freshman) cadets in Aviation 100, a 10-lesson class designed to teach the fundamentals of aviation and powered flight.
+In addition, we’ve partnered with the Air Education Training Command to allow cadets to participate in Aviation 300 and Airmanship 302, a combined 30-lesson flying training course that gives cadets the opportunity to solo the T-53.
 Cadets who are interested in attending pilot training may take Aviation 400, a 20-lesson class designed to start preparing cadets for Air Force flight training.
 This course is conducted in a virtual T-6 Texan II, the U.S. Air Force’s primary flight training aircraft.
 Cadets will have the opportunity to advance their fundamental flying skills in addition to learning about more advanced skills such as formation flying and low-level navigation.

 The 98th FTS conducts parachute training for 700 Academy cadets annually.
 This training focuses on safety and emergency procedures, which enhance student confidence and maximize performance under extremely stressful conditions.
 In addition to basic jump training (Airmanship 490), the 98th FTS also oversees Airmanship 491 “Wings of Green” and Airmanship 492 “Wings of Blue” competitive and demonstration parachute programs.
 The Wings of Blue has been a long standing tradition at the U.S. Air Force Academy.
 This group of professional jumpers perform all across the United States in amazing aerial acts to large crowds of enthusiastic audiences.